kkarsten62/QMapShack.AppImage/README.md

 A new folder called `squashfs-root` is created, containing the content of QMapShack.AppImage.

 # Known issues
-## ROUTINO_XML_PATH
+## Hard coded pathes in QMapShack
-Seen from AppImage the path `ROUTINO_XML_PATH` is a hard-coded path in QMapShack.
+Seen from AppImage the pathes `/usr/share/routino (ROUTINO_XML_PATH)` and `/usr/share/doc/HTML` are a hard-coded pathes in QMapShack binary file.
 Current bypass solution according to this [information](https://docs.appimage.org/packaging-guide/manual.html/) is by setting a temp link named `rout` during QMapShack run time.
-The link will be removed when finishing QMapShack.
+The link will be removed when QMapShack is finished.
 # Troubleshooting
 ## Mixing up different versions of QMapShack
 In a case of a strange behaviour in handling of QMapShack, it may help to delete the configuration. **Be aware:** All your personal settings for the GUI will be lost.
 Finish QMapShack first.
 Before doing so, however, back up the existing configuration.
 QMapShack will then start with the default configuration.